Rise to Success: Career Highlights of Mike Yastrzemski

 In 2015, Mike Yastrzemski spent the season with the Bowie Baysox, batting .246 with six home runs and 59 RBIs.

-In 2016, Mike Yastrzemski played with both the Bowie Baysox and the Norfolk Tides, posting a combined .234 batting average, 13 home runs, and 59 RBIs.
+In 2016, Mike Yastrzemski played with both the Bowie Baysox and the Norfolk Tides, posting a combined .234 batting average with 13 home runs and 59 RBIs.

 2018: Returned to Norfolk Tides

-In 2018, Mike Yastrzemski returned to the Norfolk Tides.
-He was an MiLB Orioles organization All Star.
+In 2018, Mike Yastrzemski returned to play for the Norfolk Tides.

-On March 22, 2019, Mike Yastrzemski was traded by the Baltimore Orioles to the San Francisco Giants for minor league pitcher Tyler Herb and was assigned to the Sacramento River Cats.
+On March 22, 2019, Mike Yastrzemski was traded by the Baltimore Orioles to the San Francisco Giants for minor league pitcher Tyler Herb.
+He was then assigned to the Sacramento River Cats.

-On May 25, 2019, Mike Yastrzemski was promoted to the Major Leagues and made his debut with the San Francisco Giants, going 0-for-3.
+On May 25, 2019, Mike Yastrzemski was promoted to the Major Leagues by the Giants and made his debut the same day.

-During the 2019 season, Mike Yastrzemski played in 107 games for the Giants, batting .272 with 21 home runs and 55 RBIs.
+During the 2019 season, Mike Yastrzemski played in 107 games for the Giants, achieving a batting average of .272 with 21 home runs and 55 RBIs.

-In 2019, Mike Yastrzemski made his Major League Baseball (MLB) debut with the San Francisco Giants.
+In 2019, Mike Yastrzemski made his Major League Baseball debut with the San Francisco Giants.

 2019: Invited to Orioles Spring Training

-In 2019, Mike Yastrzemski was invited to spring training with the Baltimore Orioles as a non-roster player.
+In 2019, Mike Yastrzemski was invited to spring training as a non-roster player for the Baltimore Orioles.

 September 9, 2020: Hit 30th Career Home Run

-On September 9, 2020, Mike Yastrzemski hit his 30th career home run in his 151st game, joining Bobby Thomson and Dave Kingman as the only Giants to reach this milestone so quickly.
+On September 9, 2020, Mike Yastrzemski hit his 30th career home run in his 151st game, joining Bobby Thomson and Dave Kingman as the only other Giants to reach 30 home runs so quickly in their careers.

-On June 15, 2021, Mike Yastrzemski hit his first career grand slam, a go-ahead home run off Humberto Castellanos, in a game against the Arizona Diamondbacks at Oracle Park.
+On June 15, 2021, Mike Yastrzemski hit his first career grand slam in a game against the Arizona Diamondbacks at Oracle Park.

-During the 2021 regular season, Mike Yastrzemski batted .224 with 25 home runs and 71 RBIs.
-He led the National League for the second season in a row in range factor per 9 innings as a right fielder and was a Gold Glove Award nominee.
+During the 2021 regular season, Mike Yastrzemski batted .224 with 25 home runs and 71 RBIs, leading the National League in range factor per 9 innings as a right fielder for the second consecutive season.

 2024: Agreed to $7.9 Million Salary